Skip to main content

 Generate a Remote Sensor Token

-The Remote Sensor Token is required when running the Unified Sensor via the CLI.
-This token is configured in the sensor YAML file (the token field) and is used to authenticate requests to the AgileSec Ingestion Service.
+The Remote Sensor Token is required when running the Unified Sensor via the Unified Sensor CLI.
+This token is added in the sensor YAML file (the token field) and is used to authenticate requests to the AgileSec Ingestion Service.
 A valid Remote Sensor Token is mandatory for the Unified Sensor to export findings and communicate with the AgileSec platform.

 Generating a Remote Sensor Token